Bubba Kush Strain

 Potential Positive Effects

 The strain's heavy indica heritage is largely agreed upon, because of the strong correlating effects.
 Bubba Kush induces a sedative high and manages to not leave the smoker feeling couch-locked or dysfunctional.
-The strain can leave patients feeling euphoric, relaxed, relieved, hungry, sleepy, and comfortable.
+The strain can leave users feeling euphoric, relaxed, relieved, hungry, sleepy, and comfortable.

 Potential Negative Effects